AdaCore/gnatstudio/docs/users_guide/main_window.rst

 =================================================================

-These two views play similar roles in that they display the same information about entities, but in two different ways: the callgraph view displays the information in a tree, easily navigable and perhaps easier to manipulate when lots of entities are involved, and the callgraph browser displays the information as graphical boxes that you can manipulate on the screen.
+These two views play similar roles in that they display the same information about entities, but in two different ways: the :guilabel:`Call tree` view displays the information in a tree, easily navigable and perhaps easier to manipulate when lots of entities are involved, and the :guilabel:`Callgraph` browser displays the information as graphical boxes that you can manipulate on the screen.
 The latter is best suited to generate a diagram that you can later export to your own documents.

 These views are used to display the information about what subprograms are called by a given entity, and what entities are calling a given subprogram.

-Some references might be displayed with an additional "(dispatching)" text.
-This indicates the call to the entity is not explicit in the sources but could potentially occur through dynamic dispatching.
+Some references are displayed with an additional "(dispatching)" text, which indicates the call to the entity is not explicit in the sources but could potentially occur through dynamic dispatching.
 (This depends on what arguments are passed to the caller at run time; it's possible the subprogram is in fact never called.)